Aayush Shrivastava*, Devender K. Saini and Manjaree Pandit Pages 1190 - 1205 ( 16 )

-Distributed generation, solar power, power system optimization, adaptive relay coordination, Fault Current Limiter (FCL).
+Distributed generation, solar power, power system optimization, adaptive relay coordination, Fault Current Limiter (FCL), coordinated time intervel.

-Electrical & Electronics Department, University Of Petroleum and Energy Studies, Dehradun, Electrical & Electronics Department, University Of Petroleum and Energy Studies, Dehradun, Electrical Department, Madhav Institute of Technology and Science, Gwalior
+Electrical and Electronics Department, University Of Petroleum and Energy Studies, Dehradun, Electrical and Electronics Department, University Of Petroleum and Energy Studies, Dehradun, Electrical Department, Madhav Institute of Technology and Science, Gwalior